 10.7.
 Quality management - documentation

-Quality Reports on European Statistics on international trade in goods - Quality Report provide users with a tool to assess the quality of the international trade in goods statistics published by Eurostat.
+Quality Reports on European Statistics on international trade in goods - Quality Reports provide users with a tool to assess the quality of the international trade in goods statistics published by Eurostat.
 The data quality can be assessed against indicators covering the following components: relevance, accuracy, timeliness and punctuality, accessibility and clarity, comparability and coherence.

 Within the European Union (EU) there is a growing demand for sound and internationally comparable economic statistics on sport.
 During the past decades several attempts were made to set up sport satellite accounts (SSA) on national as well as European levels.